Beacon technology has completely revolutionized both business and marketing.

 Technically, beacons with weaker security could have a higher potential for hacking.

-The good news is that most manufacturers have put measures in place to prevent this from happening.
+The good news is most manufacturers have put measures in place to prevent this from happening.

 In fact, the risk lies less in beacons and more in the apps that are transmitting these signals.

 So as long as you are using secure apps, you should be in the clear, and generally speaking, much better off in terms of security than a public Wi-Fi network.